 I would recommend joining niche-specific Tailwind Communities because they will give you better results than very general or all-niche kinds of communities.
 For example, you could search for organizing communities, recipe communities, personal development communities, etc. There are lots of communities that you can join instantly, or if your account is a little more established you can try applying to some of the invite-only communities.

 An ideal community has 3 things to look for…

 - Niche-specific (not completely necessary but it will usually get you better results)

 - A decent number of pinners (preferably at least a few dozen or over 100)

 - If you’re starting off with a new account and don’t have much of a “track record” for other people to see that you’re a legit pinner, you’ll probably want to just join some Tailwind communities that are open to everyone rather than the ones you have to request to join.

 How much should you pin to Tailwind communities?

-If you’re on the normal Tailwind plan, then you’re allowed to join up to 5 different communities and share 30 of your own pins total per month (or about 6 for each community).
 I would recommend spreading out sharing your pins over a few different sessions or days so you don’t spam anyone with your all your content. 🙂 Try not to share more than 3-5 of your own pins to a community in a single day.